demmonico/docker-manager/README.md

 ## Description

-Docker-based structure for different web-sites deploy at dev-server.
+Docker-based structure for different web-sites deploy at dev-server and local development.
 This is a skeleton for automatically independent deploy different web-sites at dev-server and maintenance them further.